Brain, Copy and Paste

 Reverse engineering the brain by imitating the structure and function of neuronal networks on a semiconductor electronic chip was the original pursuit of neuromorphic engineering, but remains difficult.
 The focus of neuromorphic engineering has thus

 been shifted from the rigorous imitation of the biological neuronal network to designs inspired by the network’s overall qualitative features.
-In this talk, I would like to share our vision that returns neuromorphic electronics to its original
+In this talk, Ham shared his vision that returns neuromorphic electronics to its original

 pursuit, the brain reverse engineering.
 The essence is to ‘copy’ the functional synaptic connectivity map of a mammalian neuronal network using a breakthrough neuroelectronic interface that massively parallelizes the intracellular

 neuronal recording and then ‘paste’ this map onto a state-of-the-art network of non-volatile solid-state memories.
 This approach to download the biological synaptic connectivity map may one day create a solid-state electronic chip